 Does paper trading use real market prices?

-Can paper trading results predict live trading results?
+Can paper trading results predict live results?